zzunipark/ArduGotchi/README.md

 # Run Project
 $ cd /src/folder/location
-$ Use Arduino IDE 2.1.0 or Higher
+$ Use Arduino IDE 2.1.0 or Higher to run code.
 ```

 ### ✅ Requirements